KadirTarti/inventory-master/README.md

 ### This project helped me develop the following skills:

-⭐ improve coding skills within HTML & CSS & ReactJS & React Router, React Hooks & Mock API

-⭐ Learning to fetch data from mock api and add data to api

-⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+⭐ This project enhanced my ability to design and implement user-friendly interfaces, ensuring a seamless user experience across various devices.

+⭐ It also improved my proficiency in integrating APIs for dynamic data retrieval and manipulation, crucial for maintaining up-to-date inventory systems.

+⭐  Additionally, the project deepened my understanding of responsive design principles, allowing me to create applications that adapt to different screen sizes and orientations effectively.

 ## Informaitonal video! ℹ️
-How to use Mock API ? -> <a href="https://www.youtube.com/watch?v=i_Gvlp83GMk" target="_blank"> Watch the video! </a>
+How to use Postman ? -> <a href="https://www.youtube.com/watch?v=VywxIQ2ZXw4" target="_blank"> Watch the video! </a>

-## MockApi 📦
-Go to the Mock API web page and start coding with the free API! -> <a href="https://mockapi.io/" target="_blank">MockApi</a>

 ## Contributing & Collaborate 💪